• Skip to primary navigation

 As the race was first conceptualised nearly two centuries ago there is a long list of honours, and the most successful of those on the honours list graced the course a very long time ago.
 The record holding jockey is Bill Scott who claimed victory in this one a hugely impressive nine times from the very first race in 1823 on Swiss, to his final success in 1841, meaning he won nine out of the first 19 races.

-The two most successful trainers in the Champagne Stakes have produced no fewer than 10 winners each and once again we have to dust off the history books to find them.
+The two most successful trainers in the Champagne Stakes have produced no fewer than ten winners each and once again we have to dust off the history books to find them.
 John Scott, brother of the previously mentioned Bill Scott, also trained the very first race winner Swiss, then followed up nine times more and finished his run in 1861 with The Marquis.
-Equalling Scott’s record 10 wins is Mathew Dawson who first won in 1864 with Zambezi, and continued winning throughout the years, his last success coming with Ladas in 1893.
+Equalling Scott’s record ten wins is Mathew Dawson who first won in 1864 with Zambezi, and continued winning throughout the years, his last success coming with Ladas in 1893.

 A Course of Interest